 After:

-"You are a professional writer and proofreader.
-Correct this text by addressing: (1) spelling and grammar errors, (2) awkward phrasing, (3) clarity of overly long sentences.
-Preserve the author's style and tone.
-Present the corrected text, then list the 5 most important modifications with a brief explanation for each."
+"You are a professional writer and editor.
+Proofread this text addressing: (1) spelling and grammar errors, (2) awkward phrasing, (3) clarity of overly long sentences.
+Keep the author's style and tone.
+Present the corrected text, then list the 5 most important changes with a brief explanation for each."

 The 7 most common mistakes to avoid

-Even with the right method, certain habits sabotage your prompts.
-Check out our comprehensive guide to common prompting mistakes to go further.
+Even with the right method, certain habits can sabotage your prompts.
+Check out our complete guide to common prompting mistakes to go further.

 Mistake 1: Being too vague

-"Tell me about marketing" will never give a good result.
-Always specify the subject, angle, and target audience.
+"Tell me about marketing" will never produce a good result.
+Always specify the topic, angle, and target audience.

-Mistake 2: Asking for too many things at once
+Mistake 2: Asking for too much at once

-A prompt that asks to "write a complete business plan with market analysis, financial projections, and marketing strategy" is too ambitious.
+A prompt asking to "write a complete business plan with market analysis, financial projections, and marketing strategy" is too ambitious.
 Break it down into several successive prompts.

 Mistake 3: Forgetting the output format